redhat-openstack/openstack-puppet-modules/CONTRIBUTING.markdown

 Please use our [GitHub Issues freely](https://github.com/dfarrell07/puppet-opendaylight/issues), even for small things!
 They are the primary method by which we track what's going on in the project.

-The lables assigned to an issue can tell you important things about it.
+The labels assigned to an issue can tell you important things about it.

 For example, issues tagged `good-for-beginners` are likely to not require much background knowledge and be fairly self-contained, perfect for people new to the project who are looking to get involved.